Contact Us | Press Office | International | Academy | About Us | Donate

 First floor - located in Outpatients (accessed by lift or stairs behind Costa Coffee); turn left at the top of the stairs/as you come out of the lift.
 The Changing Places facility can be found along the long corridor, just beyond the Outpatients waiting area.

-PALs is a confidential service to support our patient and their families when concerns or complaints cannot be addressed by ward or clinic staff.
-Read more or contact PALs.
+PALS is a confidential service to support our patient and their families when concerns or complaints cannot be addressed by ward or clinic staff.
+You can contact the team on 0151 252 5374 or find other ways to contact PALS by clicking here.

 Our Treetops restaurant in the hospital Atrium serves teas and coffees, hot and cold breakfasts, lunches and dinners from 8am each day (8.30am at weekends) and a range of fresh snacks, salads and sandwiches throughout the day.
 There are vending machines available 24 hours a day.